Severance pay in Germany: What is the “fair amount”?

 What is a “fair” severance pay in Germany anyway?

-Obviously, that depends!
-First, we need to state clearly that there is no statutory severance pay in Germany.
+Well – that depends!
+First, we need to state clearly that for most people, there is no statutory severance pay in Germany.
 It is a widespread misconception that there is a general statutory severance pay in Germany.
 That is not the case, at least not in general.
 Even though Germany tends to be among the more employee-friendly countries, especially regarding ending employment contracts.
 But only in the rare cases of a “social plan” with the works council (often agreed on in the case of mass layoffs) or under a collective bargaining agreement), do employees have the legal right to a certain severance payment.

 In practice, however, employers and employees will often agree on severance payments in the event of termination by the employer.
-The amount of severance payment in theses cases depends greatly on the individual circumstances.
+The amount of severance payment in these cases depends greatly on the individual circumstances.
 For example age, length of service of the employee, as well as special protection against dismissal.
 Such “non-cancellation” reasons apply e.g. for works councils, severely disabled people, pregnant employees, or employees on parental leave.
 In the absence of any such “special circumstances”, there are a few “rules of thumb” to estimate the “fair” amount of severance pay:

 Different rules of thumb apply